-Upbeat portrayals of children of all abilities getting on with their busy, fun-filled lives.
-Along with the wider disability movement, we try as much as possible to ensure that our disabilities books aren't 'about' disability but instead present disabled children 'casually', as a natural part of the landscape.
-Do remember that we also stock many disabilities titles outside of this pack.
-Just click on the Disabilities section when searching by theme!
+Upbeat portrayals of children and adults of all abilities getting on with their busy, fun-filled lives.
+Along with the wider disability movement, we try as much as possible to ensure that our disabilities books aren't 'about' disability but instead present disabled children and adults 'casually', as a natural part of the landscape.

 Mixed Race Representation

 Many of you have contacted us over the years asking for books with mixed race characters and so this section has been specially created to showcase our favourites!
 We know that the number of books published every year featuring mixed race protagonists/families don't begin to represent our society accurately, so we hope this section will also serve to highlight the very real need out there.

 The winners and short listed titles of the Little Rebels Award for Radical Children's Fiction.
 A fantastic array of titles for the 0-12 age group, informed by inclusive/anti-discriminatory concerns and/or those that promote social equality or social justice.

 An empowering and sophisticated collection of books addressing bullying in all its forms and from the perspectives of both bullies and the bullied.
 Anti-bullying titles are surprisingly hard to find, so we have searched high and low for you!